 Our featured men’s wedding guest aso-ebi styles are what Nigeria’s most stylish men are wearing to special occasions, so you’ll like them.
 Scroll down to check out the latest Nigerian-wedding-appropriate male guest fashion and styles… After the pictures (below), you will find information on types of fabrics that are used to sew Nigerian men’s occasion wears.

 Men’s Nigerian Wedding Guest Attire Ideas: Native Wears (No Suit) and English Wear Options Guide

 First things first, you want to check the invitation card and see if there’s a dress-code.
-If there is, then stop reading this post and go get something along that – or scroll down to get ideas from below.
-BUT if there’s no dress-code, follow our guide below to know what type of outfit to wear whenever you are invited to a Nigerian wedding (in Nigeria or abroad).
-Now, here’s our ultimate guide to what a male wedding guest can wear to a Nigerian Wedding:
+If there is, then stop reading this post and go get something along that line.
+If there’s no dress-code, follow our guide below to know what type of outfit to wear whenever you are invited to a Nigerian wedding (in Nigeria or abroad).
+Check out the pictures of what to wear and our ultimate guide to what a male wedding guest can wear to a Nigerian Wedding:

 #1.
 Senator Suits / Nigerian Native Suit for Men / Senator Style Native Wear

 #2.
 Agbada / BabaRiga Styles for Men – Short or Long Sleeve Agbada, your preference…

 #3.
 Kaftan (Caftan aka Atiku Style) for Men: Short- or Long-sleeve Men’s Kaftan

 #5.
 Etibor Designs aka Resource Control Men’s Native Suit (Niger Delta Traditional Menswear)